In Profile: The Administrative Office of the U.S. Courts - Annual Report 2014

 - Defines resource requirements through forecasts of caseloads, work-measurement analyses, assessment of program changes, and reviews of individual court requirements.

 - Provides legislative counsel and services to the Judiciary; acts as liaison with the legislative and executive branches.

 - Prepares manuals and a variety of other print and on-line publications.

 - Collects and analyzes detailed statistics on the workload of the courts.

 - Monitors and reviews the performance of programs and use of resources.

 - Conducts education and training programs on administrative responsibilities.

-- Audits court financial operations and provides guidance on management oversight and stewardship issues.
+- Audits Judiciary financial operations and provides guidance on management oversight and stewardship issues.